Why compact VHDX file?

 Before you start cleaning the virtual machine, taking backups of your VM data is a reliable insurance to avoid unexpected data loss.

-Here I recommend you a professional backup software, AOMEI Cyber Backup, for it has the following benefits.
+Here I introduce you to a free Hyper-V backup software -- AOMEI Cyber Backup.
+It offers you the following benefits.

 Next, I will show how to quickly create a Hyper-V VM backup task.
-You can click the following button to start a free trial.
+You can click the following button to download the freeware.

 2 easy steps to backup Hyper-V VM

 1. Launch AOMEI Cyber Backup, navigate to Backup Task and click + Create New Task.
-Set the Task Name, Device, Target, Schedule, and Cleanup as needed.
+Set the Task Name, Device, Target, and Schedule as needed.